 Example of where the ESB can help to target intervention: Jack’s story

-Jack had an 8-year-old elder brother with a diagnosis of ASD.
+Jack is 3;2 and his older brother aged 8 had a diagnosis of ASD.
 His brother attended a special school and was nonverbal.
 Jack presented as a late talker and his parents were worried that he might also be showing signs of ASD.
 He had been seen by a paediatrician who did not share the parents' concerns.

 Jack had been known to the speech and language therapist for six months.
 The therapist was aware of parental concerns and used the ESB as a tool for parents to observe Jack’s relative strengths in early sociocognitive skills.
 Jack’s ESB performance was consistently in the normal range with all scores at or just above average, confirming his strengths in this area.